oracle-livelabs/goldengate/ggs-bidirectional-replication/introduction/introduction.md

 ### Prerequisites

 * Experience with Oracle Database
-* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 * Familiarity with Oracle GoldenGate is helpful, but not required
 * Familiarity with Oracle Cloud Infrastructure is helpful, but not required
 * An Oracle Cloud Account - Please view this workshop's landing page to see which environments are supported

-> **Note:** *If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
-You will not be able to conduct Free Tier workshops unless the Always Free environment is available.
-See [Free Tier FAQs.](https://www.oracle.com/cloud/free/faq.html)*

 ## Learn more